It is important to make sure your financial reporting periods are setup correctly so that the end of year process automates correctly.

 The combined balance would be 2,795 and this will be reflected in the balance sheet for Historic retained earnings of the new financial year.

-Please note that if you create transactions in Clear Books that debit or credit retained earnings, the retained earnings Transactions report will only show the balances of the transactions you have created and not the end of year movement.
-However, any transactions that you do make to debit or credit retained earnings, the Historic retained earnings will reflect this on the balance sheet.
+If you create transactions in Clear Books that debit or credit the retained earnings account, the retained earnings Transaction report will only show the balances of these transactions you have created.
+The movement explained in the end of year process will not be reflected in the Transaction report.

 Any transactions that debit or credit retained earnings will however be shown within the Historic retained earnings balance on the balance sheet or trial balance report.